 Voice is one of the most difficult writing skills to teach, but my freshmen seem to understand it better when we study voice during our research unit.
-We talk about how word choice, sentence fluency, and the pillars of persuasion all lend to a formal or informal and a knowledgable or ignorant voice.
+We talk about how word choice, sentence fluency, and the pillars of persuasion all lend to a formal or informal and a knowledgable, biased, or ignorant voice.

 FOURTH QUARTER WRITING SEQUENCE

 As we write, we are constantly using the terminology for writing traits and the writing process that we have learned throughout the year.

+Organizing my writing instruction in this way has made teaching writing manageable for me and as enjoyable as possible for my students.
 Sequencing writing instruction is not easy.
 It takes many years of trial and error to find a method that works.
 Even when you do, a new group of students presents fresh challenges, and tweaking is necessary.
 Hopefully this outline will provide you with insight and guidance as you design your writing curriculum for your own students.

 - How to Run a Full-Choice Classroom Book Club

 - Email Etiquette: Teaching Students How to Email a Teacher